-On 1 February this year, the big story in footballing circles was how Lionel Messi, on the cusp of becoming Barcelona’s all-time leading scorer, missed a penalty against Valencia that could have given the current FIFA Club World Cup champions a first-leg victory in their Copa del Rey semi-final.
+Back on 1 February in 2012, the big story in footballing circles was how Krul's upcoming Brazil 2014 semi-final opponent Lionel Messi missed a penalty against Valencia.
+On the cusp of becoming Barcelona’s all-time leading scorer, a goal could have given the reigning FIFA Club World Cup champions a first-leg victory in their Copa del Rey semi-final.
 However, when you have another look at the other main protagonist of that incident, you might feel the headlines were a touch one-sided.

 With his save against the normally-unerring Messi, Diego Alves, the first Brazilian to keep goal in the Spanish top flight, made it an incredible 11 stops from the 17 spot-kicks he has faced since arriving in Spain in 2007.
 And nor was La Pulga his first high-profile victim, with Cristiano Ronaldo, Fernando Llorente and Frederic Kanoute all failing to beat him from 12 yards.